Job 32: Prose introduction to Elihu (32:1–5)

-The section starts by stating the breakdown of the Dialogue, that Job's three friends (Eliphaz, Bildad and Zophar) cease to answer Job (verse 1) and this gives an opportunity for another person, Elihu, to come forward to speak (verse 2).
+The section starts by stating the breakdown of the Dialogue that Job's three friends (Eliphaz, Bildad, and Zophar) cease to answer Job (verse 1), and this allows another person, Elihu, to come forward to speak (verse 2).
 Elihu is described as 'angry' (repeated four times in verses 2 (twice), 3 and 5), first to Job, because Job justified himself rather than God (verse 2), then to the three friends for not providing a (legal) "answer" to Job yet condemning Job (verse 3), and then while waiting for his turn to speak, Elihu is forced by this great anger to give responses to Job (verses 4–5).